Press ESC to close

 3. Gray Box Testing

-Gray box testing allows testers to focus on specific goals, combining a user’s perspective with limited internal insight.
-Programming skills are not needed, and gray box testing strengthens the overall quality of the product.
+Expert programming skills are not needed, and gray box testing strengthens the overall quality of the product.

 5 Types of White Box Testing

-The different types are as follows:
+The different types of white box testing are as follows:

 1. Path Testing